cloudflare/workers-rs/examples/emscripten-incoming-tcp/README.md

 An inbound TCP server with `tokio::net::TcpListener`, using the Emscripten Tokio patchset (the `guybedford/tokio` tag pinned in `Cargo.toml`, tokio-rs/tokio#8438).
-Building on the [emscripten-tcp example](../emscripten-tcp), a Tokio line-echo server runs inside a Durable Object: it greets each connection, echoes every line back upper-cased and hangs up on `quit`.
+Building on the [emscripten-tcp example](../emscripten-tcp), a Tokio line-echo server greets each connection, echoes every line back upper-cased and hangs up on `quit`.

 ```sh
 nc 127.0.0.1 7000
 ```

-Inbound TCP on port 7000 (`[[connect]]` in `wrangler.toml`) reaches the Worker's `#[event(connect)]` handler, which opens a connection to the object with `Stub::connect` and pipes the two sockets together.
-The object's `#[durable_object(connect)]` handler binds a `TcpListener` on the same port on the first connection and hands every connection to it with `Socket::handle_as_node_connection`, so the listener's `accept` loop serves them like any Tokio server.
+Inbound TCP on port 7000 (`[[connect]]` in `wrangler.toml`) reaches the Worker's `connect` handler, which on the first connection binds a `TcpListener` on that port and spawns its accept loop, and hands every connection to the listener with `Socket::handle_as_node_connection`.
+The accept loop then serves connections like any Tokio server.

-## Why the Durable Object
+## Two runtimes

-A Durable Object is one I/O context, so its handlers share one Tokio runtime (the thread's ambient event loop) and a listener outlives any single connection.
-A Worker's handlers each run on a runtime of their own for the duration of that request, which is right for serving the connection in hand but cannot host a listener that other requests' connections arrive on.
+The handler mirrors how Workers themselves run.
+A Worker's top level does no I/O; each request does its own, inside its own I/O context.
+So the `connect` export runs on the thread's shared (ambient) Tokio event loop, which hosts only the listener and the accept loop, and each accepted connection is moved onto an event loop of its own with `wasm_bindgen_futures::tokio::schedule_isolated`, created inside the `connect` invocation that delivered it: all of that connection's I/O runs within its own request. `#[event(connect)]` gives a handler such a per-invocation runtime directly; the raw `#[wasm_bindgen(experimental_tokio)]` export here is the shared one the listener needs.

 ## What this needs